 - In a 2-cup measuring cup or bowl, combine the water, sugar, and yeast.

-- Stir to dissolve the sugar.
+- Stir to dissolve the sugar (or honey).
 I use a wire whisk to do this.

 - Cover the cup with a clean cloth and set it aside until it is nice and bubbly (about 5 minutes).

 - Using the wire whip attachment (not the dough hook or paddle) and the mixing bowl of your Kitchen Aid stand mixer, combine the flour, xanthan gum, and salt, and mix to combine.